defold/doc/docs/en/manuals/editor-scripts-ui.md

 end)
 ```

 Finally, the state may be **reset**.
-The state is reset when any of the arguments to `editor.ui.use_state()` change, chacked with `==`.
-Because of this, you should not use literal tables or literal initializer functions as arguments to `use_state` hook: this will cause the state to reset on every re-render.
+The state is reset when any of the arguments to `editor.ui.use_state()` change, checked with `==`.
+Because of this, you must not use literal tables or literal initializer functions as arguments to `use_state` hook: this will cause the state to reset on every re-render.
 To illustrate:
 ```lua
 -- ❌ BAD: literal table detault causes state reset on every re-render local user, set_user = editor.ui.use_state({ first_name = props.first_name, last_name = props.last_name})

 -- ✅ GOOD: use initializer function outside of component function to create table state local function create_user(first_name, last_name)
     return { first_name = first_name, last_name = last_name}